 You’ve spent years reading storybooks, store signs, and cereal boxes to your child.
-But now that she’s learning to read out loud by herself, story time might feel like new territory.
-When your growing reader furrows her brow with every word and stumbles through most sentences, there are certain steps you can take to set her up for lifelong reading success.
+But now that they're learning to read out loud by themselves, story time might feel like new territory.
+When your growing reader furrows their brow with every word and stumbles through most sentences, there are certain steps you can take to set them up for lifelong reading success.

 Reading fluency is the ability to read out loud accurately, at a good pace (not too slow or too fast), and with expression.
 “Although it’s typically measured in school when children start reading on their own, such as at the end of first grade, reading fluency is something you can start working on with them even before then,” says Helen Maniates, Ph.D., associate professor of teacher education at the University of San Francisco.